deiio/tigg/doc/note.md

    2. Add the file to objects and add it to entries.
 5. Write the cache records to `.dircache/index.lock`, and rename it to `.dircache/index`.

+## show-diff

+1. use `show-diff`.
+2. Read cached entries from `.dircache/index`.
+3. Check the status of every file cached.
+   1. Check the modifications of the file, which is changed by `mknod`, `truncate`, `utime`, `write`.
+   2. Check the change time of the file, which is changed by writing or setting inode information, i.e., owner, group, link count, mode, etc.
+   3. Check the owner of the file.
+   4. Check the mode and type of the file.
+   5. Check the inode of the file.
+   6. Check the file size.
+4. If the file has been changed, show the difference of the file used `diff` command.